openedx-unsupported/blockstore/docs/bundles.rst

 However, some conventions should be followed by authoring clients for interoperability:

 * Files in a Bundle can be organized freely by authoring clients, including in directories.
+* A **bundle.json** file must be added to the root of the Bundle by authoring clients.
+This file specifies the shareable components, bundle dependencies, assets and other metadata.
+See below for details.
 * OLX files must use the **.olx** extension.
 Files with a different extension may be ignored or not treated as OLX by plugins and other clients.
 Files of any other type should not use this extension.
-* The path to an OLX file may be used as a component of the XBlock ID.
-Therefore moving an OLX file or changing its name will be equivalent to deleting the XBlock and creating a new one.
-* A **bundle.json** file must be added to the root of the Bundle by authoring clients.
-This file specifies the shareable components, bundle dependencies, assets and other metadata.
-See below for details.

 Paths
 -------------------------